torvalds/linux/Documentation/networking/filter.rst

 - Introduces bpf_call insn and register passing convention for zero overhead calls from/to other kernel functions:

-  Before an in-kernel function call, the internal BPF program needs to place function arguments into R1 to R5 registers to satisfy calling convention, then the interpreter will take them from registers and pass to in-kernel function.
+  Before an in-kernel function call, the eBPF program needs to place function arguments into R1 to R5 registers to satisfy calling convention, then the interpreter will take them from registers and pass to in-kernel function.
 If R1 - R5 registers are mapped to CPU registers